Lalit Modi: Personal life

 In Delhi, Modi started courting the nine-years-older Minal Sagrani, who was the daughter of Nigeria-based Sindhi Hindu businessman, Pesu Aswani, and the ex-wife of another Nigeria-based Sindhi businessman, Jack Sagrani.
 His family initially opposed the marriage, as Minal was a recently divorced mother and nine years older than him.
 Modi managed to get his grandmother Dayawati Modi on his side, who convinced the family to agree to the marriage.
 The couple married on 17 October 1991 in Mumbai.
 The couple settled in Mumbai, as Minal faced a social boycott in Delhi.
 They initially lived in KK Modi's apartment in Pedder Road area, but later bought Minal's father's house in Juhu as their family grew.
 They have two children – son Ruchir Modi and daughter Aliya.
 Lalit Modi also has a step-daughter Karima Sagrani, from Minal's first marriage.
 On 10 December 2018, Minal died of cancer.

-In July 2022, he announced that he is dating former Miss Universe Sushmita Sen.
+In July 2022, he announced that he is dating former Miss Universe Sushmita Sen. They broke up on 14 February 2025.